 Policy parameters must be defined as objects in initiative definitions and also be passed as objects during initiative assignments.
 To achieve that, you should pack the parameter objects into another (parent) object in the parameter file, so the parameter file has the following structure:

-It took me some trials and errors to figure out that nuance as error messages just tell you about some JSON parsing or referencing issues without any hints about processing parameter values.
+It took me some trial and error to figure out that nuance as error messages just tell you about some JSON parsing or referencing issues without any hints about processing parameter values.

 I hope you will find this information helpful on your journey through Azure services, so give it a like and share it with your colleagues!